favicon

 Detecting a stroke before it happens: is it possible?

-Once the factors that could potentially trigger this devastating cerebral infarction have been identified using cardiac ultrasound, the next step is active prevention to minimize these famous risks.
+Once the factors that could potentially trigger this devastating cerebral infarction have been identified by cardiac ultrasound, the next step is active prevention to minimize these famous risks.

 And while this may sound like a science-fiction scenario - after all, how can predicting an accident seem unreal - reality is actually much closer!